-increase() function calculates the cumulative sum of non-negative differences
+increase() returns the cumulative sum of non-negative differences between subsequent values.

-when they hit a threshold or are reset.
+which may wrap overtime when they hit a threshold or are reset.
+In the case

 import "sampledata" sampledata.int() |> increase()